tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 # Hardware
 ## ESP32
 The embedded code of the DIY active pedal runs on an ESP32 microcontroller.
+Some beakoutboards are uploaded to the [Wiring](Wiring) directory.
+The regular ESP32 is currently recommended over the ESP32 S2, as it has a FPU and it performs better with the stepper library.
+ESP32 S2 currently is losing steps.

+A more sophisticated custom PCB is currently under development and is beeing tested.
+Please refer to the Discord for up-to-date designs.

 ## Mechanics
 There are multiple variations of the DIY active pedal build by users, which can be found at our [discord](https://discord.gg/j9K5vUuT) channel.